BaptisteMartinet/griffith-keep/README.md

  - Clone the project
  - Copy past `.env.example` to simply `.env`
  - Run the server using `node server.js` in a separated prompt
- - Run the project using `ng serve --open`
+ - Run the application using `ng serve --open`

 ## Workflow
  - use `ng generate module module-name` to create a module